ansible/awx/docs/credentials/credential_plugins.md

 ==================

-By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services) in AWX are stored in the AWX database after being encrypted with a symmetric encryption cipher utilizing AES-256 in CBC mode alongside a SHA-256 HMAC.
+By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services, etc.) in AWX are stored in the AWX database after being encrypted with a symmetric encryption cipher utilizing AES-256 in CBC mode alongside a SHA-256 HMAC.